-You register theses in SLUpub with a file for transfer to Epsilon.
+You register theses in SLUpub with a file for open access publishing in Epsilon.
 On this page you will find further information about the publishing.

 Publishing a doctoral thesis/licentiate thesis at SLU

-- As author, you are responsible for formatting your thesis, arranging the printing of it and registrating it in SLUpub with a file for transfer to Epsilon.
+- As author, you are responsible for formatting your thesis, arranging the printing of it and registrating it in SLUpub, with the file you receive from the print shop including front- and backcover, for open access publishing in Epsilon.

 - All theses written at SLU, including joint and double degree thesis, shall according to the Vice-chancellor's decision, be registered in SLUpub and published online in Epsilon, no later than three weeks before the defence (day of public display).

 - It is mandatory to use the document template for the summary chapter/monographs, supplied by the SLU University Library for doctoral thesis but voluntary for licentiate theses.

 - All doctoral theses shall be part of the publication series Acta Universitatis Agriculturae Sueciae.
 The series ISSN is 1652-6880.
 The licentiate theses are not published in the Acta series.
 Some departments have set up specific series for licentiate theses.
 Check with your department if there is a suitable series.
 If not, your licentiate thesis can be published as a monograph.